myriadsocial/myriad-infrastructure/linux/README.md

 ## Setup

-For a quick and automated setup, you can use the following script.
-This will perform all the necessary steps to set up your Myriad environment.
+For a quick and automated setup, you can use the marauder.sh script.
+This script orchestrates the complete setup of your Myriad environment.
+For detailed information about how the script works and its components, see the [Marauder Script Guide](./docs/marauder-script-guide.md).

 1. Download the `marauder.sh` script using wget: